- Print

 To enable users to access the features of a Lasernet system, you must appropriately create and configure users, groups, and roles in Lasernet Config Server.

-By default, the Users list in Lasernet Config Server contains an admin user that is granted all possible permissions.
-However, you might want to grant some Lasernet users fewer permissions.
+By default, Lasernet Config Server has an admin user that is granted all possible permissions.
+However, you might want to create additional Lasernet users and grant them fewer permissions, to limit the range of actions they can do in Lasernet.

-For example, you might want a particular set of users to be able to deploy Lasernet configurations to environments through the Lasernet Config web app and create Lasernet configurations in Lasernet Developer, but be unable to modify the Lasernet Config Server’s licensing and security role configuration through the Lasernet Config web app.
+For example, you might want a particular set of users to be able to deploy Lasernet configurations to environments through Manage (or the Lasernet Config web app) and create Lasernet configurations in Lasernet Developer, but be unable to modify the Lasernet Config Server’s licensing and security role configuration through Manage (or the Lasernet Config web app).

-You can achieve these restrictions for these users by creating an appropriate group and role in Lasernet Config Server and adding those users to that group.
+You can achieve these restrictions for these users by creating an appropriate role, creating a group and assigning it that role, and adding those users to that group.

 In general, follow the access control configuration process described on this page to achieve this.
 Depending on your goal, you might need to follow parts of this process, rather than all of it.